List of Sessions:

 Description:

-This workshop will bring together interdisciplinary expertise, across fields of robotics, environmental science, ethics, policy, sociology, and philosophy, to foster debate that shifts focus beyond human-robot interactions and consider the wider needs of the planet, ecosystems and environment.
+This workshop will bring together interdisciplinary expertise across fields of robotics, environmental science, ethics, policy, sociology, and philosophy to foster debate that shifts focus beyond human-robot interactions and considers the wider needs of the planet, ecosystems, and environment.
 The workshop will achieve this by using speakers to present provocations that stimulate thinking, curiosity and exploration.

 Workshop Outcomes:

-Summary of the key priorities identified during the session and write a report that outlines the next steps for developing the research agenda and how participants can stay involved.
-The workshop insights will be compiled into a paper.
+The workshop organisers will publish a summary of the key priorities identified during the session and workshop insights.
 This publication will provide a reference for researchers, industry practitioners, and policymakers, highlighting advancements in ethical environmental robotics, particularly in human-robot interaction and maintenance.
 We will also share the findings on the PROTEAS website and through our networks.
-This will help us disseminate our findings to a broader audience beyond the academic world.
-The workshop addresses a gap in robotics ethics by focusing on environmental applications, aiming to guide future ethical research and development in environmental robotics.

 Ensuring the Safety of AI and Robotics: An Interdisciplinary Approach to Global Standards and Governance